mia-platform/documentation/docs/development_suite/governance/design-overview.md

 The Microservices Overview provides the user with a graphical cross-project overview of all the Microservices.

-Microservices Overview collects data on the project configuration and creates a table presenting information on all the Microservices, where each row shows:
+The Microservices Overview collects data on the project configuration and creates a table presenting information on all the Microservices, where each row shows:
 * *Name*: Name of the Microservice.
 * *Project*: Project of the Microservice.
 * *Type*: Type of the Microservice.